intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Cross-Layer Key Points {#cross-layer-keypoints}

-- Significant differences exist for metrics and optimizations needed in wireless vs wired networks.
+- Significant differences exist in the characteristics of metrics to measured and required optimizations needed in wireless vs wired networks.
-- Multi-segment networks affect measurements making identification of an issue's root-cause challenging.
+- Identification of an issue's root-cause is hampered by the challenges in measuring multi-segment network paths.
-- No single component of a network connection has all the data required to measure the effects of the network performance on the quality of the end user experience
+- No single component of a network connection has all the data required to measure the effects of the complete network performance on the quality of the end user experience.
 - Actionable results require both proper collection and interpretation.
-- Coordination among carriers is important for success
+- Coordination among network providers is important to successful improve measurement of end user experiences.
 - Simultaneously providing accurate measurements while preserving end-user privacy is challenging.
 - Passive measurements from protocol implementations may provide beneficial data.

 ## Synthesis {#synthesis}